dubzzz/fast-check/documentation/HandsOnPropertyBased.md

 ## What is property based testing?

 Property based testing has become quite famous in functional world.
-Mainly introduced by QuickCheck framework in Haskell, it suggests another way to test software.
-It targets all the scope covered by example based testing: from unit tests to integration tests.
+Mainly introduced by the QuickCheck framework in Haskell, it suggests another way to test software.
+It targets all of the scope covered by example-based testing; from unit tests to integration tests.

 It checks that a function, program or whatever system under test abides by a property.
-Property can be seen as a trait you expect to see in your output given the inputs.
-It does not have to be the expected result itself and most of the time it will not be.
+A property can be seen as a trait you expect to see in the output given the inputs; it does not have to be the expected result itself and most of the time it will not be.

 A property is just something like: